mwelzl/oppd/draft-welzl-panrg-oppd.md

 ## Sidekick

-In {{Sidekick}}, endpoints signal proxy support by sending a distinguished packet containing a 128-byte sidekick-request marker.
+In {{?Sidekick}}, endpoints signal proxy support by sending a distinguished packet containing a 128-byte sidekick-request marker.
 Such inline signaling could confuse receivers, but sidekicks target protocols such as QUIC that discard cryptographically unauthenticated data anyway.

 The proxy replies to a sidekick-request packet by sending a special packet from the receiver's IP address and port number back to the endpoint.
 This packet contains a sidekick-reply marker, an opaque session ID, and an IP address and port number for communicating with the proxy.
 Upon receiving the sidekick-reply packet, the sender begins communicating directly with the proxy from a different UDP port.
 It initially sends back the session ID and configuration parameters to start receiving quACKs (special ACKs crafted by a Sidekick proxy).

 ## SMAQ

-In {{SMAQ}}, ...TODO.
+In {{?SMAQ}}, ...TODO.

 ## UDP options